labbces/sugarcane_RNAome/data/README.md

 # Table Documentation

-This document provides a detailed description of the columns present in the table AAAAAA.
+This document provides a detailed description of the columns present in the table sugarcane-panRNAome.tar.gz.

+**md5sum:** c88e8b7cd3326f5253afc6cfff832de7  sugarcane-panRNAome.tar.gz

-It encapsulates the main results derived from the master's thesis titled "Multi-genotype analyses of long-ncRNA in Sugarcane", authored by Felipe Vaz Peres.
+It encapsulates the main results derived from the master's thesis "Multi-genotype analyses of long-ncRNA in Sugarcane", authored by Felipe Vaz Peres.

 The data presented in this table highlights key findings from the study, focusing on the identification, classification, and functional characterization of non-coding RNAs and long non-coding RNAs (lncRNAs) across 48 sugarcane genotypes present in the Sugarcane Pan-Transcriptome.